-Disaster planning and training insures stewardship of the Library´s resources.
+Disaster planning and training ensures stewardship of the Library's resources.
 All of the Preservation Department staff have an on-going role in maintaining a current Collection Disaster Recovery Plan, and provide training for Library staff.
 Pre-Qualification of a disaster recovery company will provide resources necessary in case of a significant disaster similar to the flash flood in October 2004.

 For more information see the Disaster Planning page.

 Prevention is the most cost effective investment to care for Library resources in a tropical environment.
 Environmental monitoring provides baseline information and alerts the department to potential biological problems including mold and insects.
 An integrated Pest Management program treats all incoming gifts to the library by freeze extermination. (for more information, please see the Pest Extermination Freezer Information (PEFI) form and Guidelines for Freeze Extermination).

 Monitoring collections for mold or pest infestation is also an essential preventative strategy.
 Unfortunately the Department is often having to compensate for lack of building maintenance, and spends considerable time creating plastic ceilings to protect collections from water leaks.